 Approximately one third of the ambulatory caseload is derived from the Thoroughbred & Standardbred breeding industry and includes everything from breeding management and neonatal care to horses in training.

 Another third of the ambulatory caseload is composed of high-caliber show/sport horses of various breeds to whom we provide lameness work-ups and prepurchase examinations, as well as a wide range of treatment modalities for the diagnosed conditions.
 The remainder of the caseload is composed of pleasure horses.
 Complete wellness services are provided and several practitioners have advanced training in dentistry.

-The hospital caseload is derived from patients within our practice as well as referral cases and is comprised of about 85% in-patients and 15% outpatients.
+The hospital caseload is derived from patients within our practice as well as referral cases from a large geographic region and is comprised of about 85% in-patients and 15% outpatients.
 Of the inpatients, 50-60% are elective, and 40-50% are emergencies.
 The emergency caseload consists primarily of colics, but also frequently includes neonates, dystocias, wounds/ lacerations, synovial infections, and fractures.
 Typically we perform 5-15 elective surgeries and 3-8 emergency surgeries weekly.
 Of the elective surgical cases, approximately 50% are orthopedic, 25% are soft tissue, and 25% are respiratory/other.

 The medicine case load includes a full spectrum of cases seen both in the field and the hospital, with a concentration on neonatology in the spring.
 Elective medicine cases often include respiratory evaluations, gastroscopy, ultrasonography, and echocardiography.

 We offer comprehensive reproductive services for all horse breeders.
 The varied caseload ranges from basic breeding management to evaluation of the problem mare.
 In addition to breeding management, mares can be enrolled in our high-risk pregnancy program and a variety of reproductive surgeries are performed at the clinic.